andrewhessler/paint-by-algo/README.md

 J - to pulse pathfinding
 H - to highlight path

-Q - Rotate direction bias (most noticeable with DFS in an open space) X - Toggle random direction bias (Default: off)
+Q - Rotate direction bias left (most noticeable with DFS in an open space) T - Rotate direction bias right (most noticeable with DFS in an open space) X - Toggle random direction bias (Default: off)
 P - Toggle world wrap for pathfinding (Default: on)
 ```